Lee Jong-suk: 2019–present: Military enlistment and comeback

 In 2021, after finishing his military duty, he made a comeback with a cameo in The Witch : Part 2.
 The Other One.
 Lee later confirmed for the official film Decibel alongside Kim Rae-won, Lee Sang-hee, and Cha Eun-woo.
 This will be the second time Lee will appear as the villain in a movie.
 With VIP being the first movie he is the villain.
 Later in September 2021, Lee confirmed the MBC drama Big Mouth with Im Yoon-ah, coming back three years after his discharge from the military.
 It aired in 2022.

 Personal life

 Lee is best friends with fellow model-actor and School 2013 co-star Kim Woo-bin, whom he has known since their modeling days.
 He was the owner of the dining cafe, 89Mansion.
-The cafe closed permanently on September 14, 2020 due to effects of the COVID-19 pandemic.
-In December 2022, Lee was confirmed to be in a relationship with singer-actress IU.
+The cafe closed permanently on 14 September 2020 due to effects of the COVID-19 pandemic.
+From December 2022 to July 2026, Lee was in a relationship with singer-actress IU.